-Microfinance is defined here in relation to its users, rather than in relation to other forms of finance as the supply of savings, credit, insurance and payment services to relatively poor people.
-Copestake (2007:1).
+Microfinance is defined here in relation to its users, rather than in relation to other forms of finance as the supply of savings, credit, insurance and payment services to relatively poor people Copestake (2007).

 Rutherford (1999), on the other hand, perceives microfinance as the means by which poor people convert sums of money into large lump sums.
 Although Copestake and Rutherford's definitions add important dimensions to the definition of microfinance, they do not mention the various services that the poor access through microfinance.

 Ledgerwood's definition encapsulates non-financial services, an essential but neglected component in definitions, which enables the poor to make efficient use of microfinance.
 Gallardo (2002) investigated how microfinance is defined in the Ghanaian context from the perspective of the central bank, the Bank of Ghana (BoG).

 The Non-Bank Financial Institutions (NBFI) of Bank of Ghana classify microfinance as lending to borrowers with the capacity to support loans of less than GH¢100 and in the case of group lending-with joint and several guarantees of members of the group-for an amount not exceeding GH¢500.
 With the high level of inflation in Ghana, definitions that give precise figures become out of date after a short while.
-Buyske (2004) estimates the average global microfinance loan to be around \$400 (about GH¢ 600).
+Buyske (2004) estimates the average global microfinance loan to be around \$400 (about GH¢ 760).

 Ledgerwood (1999) argues that microfinance does not aim at just providing services, it is a development tool.
-Littlefield, Murdoch and Hashemi (2003), Simanowitz and Brody (2004) and UNCDF (2005a) perceive an important role for microfinance in the achievement of the Millennium Development Goals (MDGs).
-UNCDF (2005b) argues that microfinance underpins the achievement of many Millennium Development Goals and plays a key role in many of its strategies.
+Littlefield, Murdoch and Hashemi (2003), Simanowitz and Brody (2004) perceive an important role for microfinance in the achievement of the Millennium Development Goals (MDGs).